-- In math, the percentage of black students scoring at or above Proficient on NAEP improved by 1 percentage point from 2011 to 2015, narrowing the gap with white students - to 25 points.
-Over the period, the percentages of Hispanic and white students scoring at that level fell. - In reading, the percentage of black students scoring at or above Proficient improved by 1 point from 2011 to 2015, narrowing the gap with white students to 22 points.
-Over the period, the percentages of Hispanic and white students scoring at that level did not rise.
+- In math, the percentages of black and Hispanic students scoring at or above Proficient on NAEP improved from 2011 to 2015, narrowing the gaps with white students - to 32 and 14 percentage points, respectively.
+The percentage of white students scoring at that level fell over the period. - In reading, the gap between black and white students scoring at or above Proficient widened by 4 points from 2011 to 2015 to 31 points.
+The gap for Hispanic students widened by 6 points over the period to 25 points.